LightHades/ratloader/README.md

 # ratloader

-This is a Pentes tool which automates the process of payloads creations.
+This is a Pentest tool which automates the process of payloads creations.
 There are included the following formats:

 Android (apk)